mildmojo/buttons-are-cool-gateway/README.md

 [1000 Button Project](http://buttonsare.cool/) hardware as a web API.
 Just about every programming environment on the planet can make web requests.

-Current code returns each connected serial device's state in a JSON list at `/buttons`.
-See [JSON Format](#json-format) below.
+Current code provides a WebSocket endpoint for fast button press events.
+It also returns each connected serial device's state in a JSON list at `http://localhost:3000/buttons`, in case you'd rather use HTTP GET requests to access the API.
+(See [JSON Format](#json-format) below.)

+There's a demo page at `/public/index.js` that has examples of WebSockets and HTTP polling for reading button events.

 Made for the [100 Button Jam](https://itch.io/jam/100-button-game-jam).